tigerlcl/llm-sketch/README.md

 ## CLI Command
 `exp-dir` is to store all tests with related file I/Os on sketch, agent result and imputation evaluation

 `dataset` is downloaded from Kaggle for demonstration purposes.
-Here is the link: [flight](https://www.kaggle.com/datasets/jillanisofttech/flight-price-prediction-dataset), [supermarket](https://www.kaggle.com/datasets/lovishbansal123/sales-of-a-supermarket)

 `columns` indicates the column fields where the missing values are took from the raw data.